bwsnetwork/bwscoin/CONTRIBUTING.md

 The body of the pull request should contain enough description about what the patch does together with any justification/reasoning.
-You should include references to any discussions (for example other tickets or PAI Forum discussions).
+You should include references to any discussions (for example other tickets or other discussions).

 At this stage one should expect comments and review from other contributors.
 You can add more commits to your pull request by committing them locally and pushing